wagtail/rfcs/text/045-workflow.md

 Currently, the “Submit for moderation" button saves a revision with the “submitted for moderation” field set to True.

 This is changed to use the new workflow models instead.
-Clicking “Submit for moderation” creates an instance of “workflow state” on the page and then triggers the first task of that workflow for the current page revision.
+Clicking “Submit for moderation” creates an instance of “workflow state” on the page and then starts the first task of that workflow for the current page revision.

 The workflow chosen is based on the position of the page in the tree.
 The “Submit for moderation” button is not displayed when there is no workflow configured for the section of the page tree or when there is a workflow currently in progress.